harvzheng/csc630-backend-project/readme.md

 ```sh
 $ npm install
 ```
-To get the right packages installed.
+to get the right packages installed.
 Then, create a file name ".env" and put the following variables in it:
 - DB_HOST=*your_db_host*
     - This will typically be localhost